cheretbe/packer-routeros/README.md

 ```
 ------

-Interface order in the VM does not always match interface order in Vagrant file.
+Interface order in the VM does not always match interface order in the Vagrant file.
 To work around this issue the boxes contain
 a script file named `vagrant_provision_mac_addr.rsc`, that sets two global variables: `vmNICCount` and `vmNICMACs`. `vmNICCount`
 is used internally during provision, but you can use `vmNICMACs` to reference interface by index like this:
 ```